How Many Times Is Too Many Times To Break Up & Get Back Together?

-I was sitting across from my friend Madelene* at our favourite pizza place a few months ago when she told me that she and her girlfriend, Katy*, had broken up — again.
+I was sitting across from my friend Marley* at our favorite pizza place a few months ago when she told me that she and her girlfriend, Kay*, had broken up — again.
 It was the fourth time we'd had the same conversation.
-And no one was shocked when they got back together two weeks later.
+And no one was shocked when Marley and Kay got back together two weeks later.

-Some monogamous couples, like Madelene and Katy, seem to find themselves in these relationship loops: break up, get back together, break up again, get back together again.
+Some monogamous couples, like Marley and Kay, seem to find themselves in these relationship loops: break up, get back together, break up again, get back together again.
 But how many times can two people break up before the relationship should be over for good?

 Advertisement